stacks-network/rendezvous/README.md

 ### Inspiration

-The `rv` fuzzer is inspired by the paper _"Testing the Hard Stuff and Staying Sane"_ by John Hughes[^1].
-It helps ensure your smart contracts are robust.
-To do this, you'll need Clarity invariants that define the essential properties your contracts must always meet.
+The `rv` fuzzer, inspired by John Hughes' paper _"Testing the Hard Stuff and Staying Sane"_[^1], ensures contract robustness with Clarity invariants and tests.

 ### Example Directory Structure